metablaster/WindowsFirewallRuleset/README.md

 on how to fix the problem,
 If needed, you can find these installation variables in individual scripts inside `Rules` folder.

-10. Back to Powershell console and type into console:
+10. Back to PowerShell console and type into console:

 ```powershell
 .\SetupFirewall.ps1